JSON Escape / Unescape

 Related Tools

 The JSON string escaping rules are in RFC 8259.
 MDN covers JSON in JavaScript.
 The JSON specification defines all escape sequences.
-For parsing JSON in JavaScript, see JSON.parse().
+For parsing, see JSON.parse() and JSON.stringify().
+The jq tool handles JSON from the command line.